haloplatform/sdk/README.md

 - [Smart Contracts - Creation](Guides/smart-contracts-creation.md)
 - [Smart Contracts - Deploying via Truffle](Guides/smart-contracts-deploying-truffle.md)
 - [Smart Contracts - Deploying via Wallet](Guides/smart-contracts-deploying-wallet.md)
-- Smart Contracts - Watching Contracts Via Wallet (Coming Soon)
+- Smart Contracts - Watching Contracts Via Wallet (Not Available Yet)
 - DAPP Development - What are DAPPS?
-(Coming soon)
+(Not Available Yet)
 - DAPP Development - How to use Web3 (Coming soon)
-- DAPP Development - What is Halo.JS & How to Use it (Coming soon)
+- DAPP Development - What is Halo.JS & How to Use it (Not Available Yet)
-- DAPP Development - How Feather Client Interacts with DAPPS (Coming soon)
+- DAPP Development - How Feather Client Interacts with DAPPS (Not Available Yet)
 - [Transactions - Signing a Tx](Guides/transactions-signing.md)

 ## Projects